Typing a wrapper function for fetch

 function applyDefaults(fetchFn: (url: string, options: object) => Promise<any>, ...)

-However there's a downside – you now have a new type to keep up to date with changes in fetch's signature.
-It's can also be a bit difficult to make it exactly how fetch's signature is.
+However there's a downside β you now have a new type to keep up to date with changes in

-So now we have our first parameter solved πŸ† Now your function only accepts functions that have the precisely same signature as fetch.
+So now we have our first parameter solved π Now your function only accepts functions that have the precisely same signature as

 Using the underlying types directly like this is in most cases the best way to go.